shreeshailaya/C-DAC-Notes/Python/Readme.md

 	- Integer
 	- Float
 	- Boolean
-	- Complex (Its a combination of real number equation and imiginary number)
+	- Complex (Its a combination of real number equation and imaginary number)
 		```python
 		>>> c = 3 +6j
 		>>> print(type(c))